oidebrett/careagent/src/dashboard/README.md

 - React+Typescript frontend with `yarn` as package manager.
 - Python FastAPI server with `uv` as package manager.

+For information on installing uv, see [uv installaton](https://docs.astral.sh/uv/getting-started/installation/).

 ## Quickstart

 1. Install dependencies: